superform-xyz/experimental-4626/README.md

    - Each VaultId (ERC1155 id) has its own separate underlying balance
    - Only 1 type of share minted per id, single underlying allowed per id, each underlying follows its own logic (separate totalAssets())
 2. `MultiUnderlyingVault.sol` (More than 1 token used as underlying asset)
-   - Base underlying follows EIP4626 completly.
+   - Base underlying follows EIP4626 completely.
 Other underlying (here, _funding_) has it's own accounting logic.
 However, calculations depend on balances of all underlyings.
    - Single ERC20 as LP-token (share)
    - Each underlying has it's own separate balance, but operates within single vault
    - totalAssets should return balance of ALL underlying